TuyenNguyenTanViet/ForecastingNonverbalSignals/README.md

-This is the code for the fact-sheet paper "Forecasting Nonverbal Socials during Dyadic Interactions".
+This is the code for the fact-sheet "Forecasting Nonverbal Socials during Dyadic Interactions".